Being a single parent is hard enough without worrying about budgeting your money.

 Periodically reviewing your budget will help you stay on track and ensure your finances are on track.

 Your budget should get some love at least once a month.
-But also, consider checking your online bank account daily to monitor charges and make sure bills have cleared and your cushion is still intact.
+But also, consider checking your online bank account daily to monitor charges and ensure bills have cleared and your cushion is still intact.

 Set Money Goals

-Please write down your goals and review them regularly to keep yourself on track.
+Please write down your goals and review them regularly to keep on track.

 Start a Savings Account